5 Types of Bridging Visas australia

 Bridging Visa E (BVE)

+A Bridging Visa E is also granted to those people who are seeking protection visas to Australia.
 After your valid substantive visa expires, you may apply for a Visa E (BVE) to remain legally in Australia while awaiting an immigration decision.

 In addition, it allows you to finalize your immigration concerns or prepare for your departure.